Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 • tincture - take 8-10 drops three times a day half an hour before meals;

-• ointment - crushed milkweed roots are mixed with melted pork fat.
+• ointment - crushed milkweed roots mixed with melted pork fat.
 Lubricate the affected areas of the skin with scabies.